WHAT IS SOCIALISM?

 Their governments do not allow the importation or production of many kinds of water, of they have so many regulations that it discourages many companies from selling their products in these nations.

-In this system, there is little or no central planning.
-That is an essential difference.
-Instead, individuals can start businesses easily, without a lot of blocks in their way.
+Free market Economics.
+Individuals can start businesses easily, without a lot of blocks in their way.
 The goal is to respond to the demand for products and services that exist in every area of the economy.
 If one does this, one can make money, and taxes are kept low so individuals can keep what they earn.

 The key to the market system is prices.
 If everyone wants a computer, and there are not enough of them, the price of computers will rise.
 In this way, fewer people will decide to buy computers, so the supply and the demand will even out.